 Arrest on a Fugitive Warrant

-What happens if you are arrested in Hillsborough County, FL, for an out of state FUGITIVE WARRANT (ADMIN014)?
-First, the fugitive warrant usually means that you are not permitted to bond out.
+What happens if you are arrested in Hillsborough County, FL, for an out-of-state FUGITIVE WARRANT (ADMIN014)?
+First, the fugitive warrant usually means you cannot post bond.

-On the arrest inquiry page of the Hillsborough County Sheriff’s Office website, the bond amount will be listed as $0.00 (often called “zero bond”) for a fugitive warrant.
-The arrest status will list “ Other Agency.”
+On the arrest inquiry page of the Hillsborough County Sheriff’s Office website, the bond amount for a fugitive warrant is $0.00 (often called “zero bond”).
+The arrest status is “ Other Agency.”

-Although there is no bond on a fugitive warrant, the judge does have the discretion to set a bond or even release you on your own recognizance (ROR).
-In order to get the judge to exercise its discretion to set a bond, your criminal defense attorney in Tampa, FL, can file a motion for an emergency bond hearing.
+Although there is no bond on a fugitive warrant, the judge can set a bond or even release you on your own recognizance (ROR).
+To get the judge to exercise its discretion to set a bond, your criminal defense attorney in Tampa, FL, can file a motion for an emergency bond hearing.

-If the bond motion is filed by noon, the bond motion can sometimes be held the next day or the day after that.
-The prosecutor might also agree to stipulate to a bond amount the same day the bond motion is filed which will speed up the process immensely.
+If the bond motion is filed by noon, it can sometimes be held the next day or the day after that.
+The prosecutor might also agree to stipulate to a bond amount the same day the bond motion is filed, which will speed up the process immensely.

 Many of the fugitive warrants are for a parole or probation violation in a felony in another state.